saeed51100/machine-learning/forex-prediction/classification/old2/readme.txt

 FEATURES = ['OPEN','HIGH','LOW','CLOSE','TICKVOL']

 # --------------------------
+Requirements for the code you will write (MODEL + PREDICTION)
+# --------------------------

+1- Build an efficient, effective classification model that predicts reversal points (0/1/2) over the 10-hour horizon given the last 60 hourly candles.

+2- Use the specific given_time below for prediction tests: given_time = "2025.08.13 21:00:00"

+The prediction input should be the 60 candles that end at given_time.
+The model should then output a length-10 array of class predictions for the next 10 hours immediately after given_time.

+3- At the end of the prediction section your code must provide a DataFrame named predicted_df and return / show it as the last line. predicted_df should include at least the forecast DATETIME for each of the 10 steps, the predicted class, and optionally predicted probabilities for each class.

+# --------------------------
 Deliverable (when you write the code)
 # --------------------------

-*  Build an efficient, effective classification model that predicts reversal points (0/1/2) over the 10-hour horizon given after the last 60 hourly unseen candles. (you may use TensorFlow/Keras).
-    - Just write me the code for the model section: "MODEL SECTION";I have already written the "PREDICTION" and "VISUALATION" sections.
+* A MODEL section that builds/trains (or defines/loading procedure for) a trained model suitable for this classification task (you may use TensorFlow/Keras; make clear training choices).

+* A PREDICTION section that:

+	- Prepares the 60-candle input from df ( not from df_model ) using given_time.
+	- Runs the model to predict probabilities and classes for the next 10 hours.
+	- Produces predicted_df as the last line of code. predicted_df must contain DATETIME (10 rows),
+	- forecast_class, and optionally prob_0, prob_1, prob_2.